kapilsharma/AngularQuickNotes/06-Directives.md

       </tr>
 ~~~

 As you may notice in line 22, `*ngIf="toDo.done"` is doing the trick.
-With this, out delete button will be added only if task is completed.
+With this, our delete button will be added only if task is completed.
 Also note, if task is not done, button will not be hidden, it simple won't be present (added).

 > Code till here is committed in branch `v6.4.2`.